 Confocal fluorescence microscopy was realized on a Picoquant Microtime 200 (polarization, FLIM and HS-CFM).
-Due to wavelength dependence of the two SPAD detectors used for polarization microscopy, the G-factor was measured for several narrow spectral regions applying bandpass filters (455-480 nm, 510-550 nm, 608-650 nm) and a 720 long-pass filter on a broadband emissive dilute dyes solution.
-I{\parallel} and I{\perp} are the intensities of the components of the fluorescence emission parallel and perpendicular, respectively, to the polarization of the excitation beam.
-The polarization P of each pixel is given by $P = (I{\parallel} - G \times I{\perp})/(I{\parallel} + G \times I{\perp})$.
-P varies with the orientation of the long axis of the ribbon, between -1 and +1, and therefore P{max} corresponds to the highest value of the absolute value |P|measured for a straight section of a ribbon.
+Due to wavelength dependence of the two SPAD detectors used for polarization microscopy, the G-factor was measured for several narrow spectral regions applying bandpass filters (455 - 480 nm, 510 - 550 nm, 608 -650 nm) and a 720 long-pass filter on a broadband emissive dilute dyes solution. $I{/\!/}$ and I{\perp} are the intensities of the components of the fluorescence emission parallel and perpendicular, respectively, to the polarization of the excitation beam.
+The polarization P of each pixel is given by P = $(I{//} - G \times I{\perp})/(I{//} + G \times I{\perp})$.
+P varies with the orientation of the long axis of the ribbon, between -1 and +1, and therefore P{max} corresponds to the highest value of |P| measured for a straight section of the ribbons.
 For HS-CFM hyperspectral imaging the emission light was detected by an Andor SR300i spectrometer equipped with a Newton EMCCD.
-A high resolution spectrum was taken, with a 6 ms per pixel scan, for each pixel and then converted into CIE coordinates and RGBcolours.
+A high resolution spectrum was taken, with a 6 ms/pixel scan, for each pixel and then converted into CIE coordinates and RGB-colors.
 The emission spectra were intensity corrected by using an ARGOLIGHT calibration slide.
 The same microscope was used to measure electroluminescence through a Hamamatsu video CCD camera, and therefore superposition with HS-CFM was possible on the same sample area.

-Author contributions
+Author Contributions

-P. S.: conceptualization, spectroscopy, microscopy, data analysis, writing.
-C. d.
-V.: synthesis.
-L. G.-R. spectroscopy, theoretical studies.
-G. R. microscopy, software.
-M.-T. K. spectroscopy.
-C. S. synthesis.
-L. R. and B. P. anodes for EL.
-Y.-T. T., L. H. and D. B. cathodes, expertise and funding for EL.
-A. D. G. conceptualization, supervision, data analysis, writing, funding.
+P.S.: conceptualization, spectroscopy, microscopy, writing.
+C.d.V.: synthesis.
+L.G.-R. spectroscopy, theoretical studies.
+G.R. microscopy, software.
+M.-T.K. spectroscopy.
+C.S. synthesis.
+L.R. and B.P. anodes for EL.
+Y.-T.T., L.H. and D.B. cathodes, expertise and funding for EL.
+A.D.G. conceptualization, supervision, data analysis, writing, funding.